JesumboOludipe/PortfolioProjects/Countries' Energy Production and CO2 Emissions/README.md

 - Trend Analysis: The energy consumption and CO2 emissions have generally increased over the years, while energy production has shown some variations.
 - Correlation Analysis: A positive correlation exists between energy consumption and CO2 emissions, with varying strengths across different countries.
 - Regional Analysis: Regions with higher GDP tend to have higher energy consumption and CO2 emissions, but the intensity levels vary.
-The regions with the most O2 Emissions are Asia, Europe and the Americas
+The regions with the most O2 Emissions are Asia, Europe, and the Americas
 - Country Analysis: Certain countries exhibit higher energy intensity or CO2 emissions, providing insights into potential areas for improvement and policy interventions.

 ## Code and Tables